lucasfernandoprojects/hand-sign-detection/README.md

 With the data labeled, I was ready to train the model.
 This was the most time-consuming part of the project.
 I tried several approaches to find the best solution.

 After days of trial and error, I decided to use [YOLO](https://docs.ultralytics.com/) (You Only Look Once), a real-time object detection algorithm.
 YOLO is built on a deep CNN architecture and is known for its high accuracy and reliability.
 Applying YOLO to my dataset solved the hand seal detection problem effectively.
+The files _train-yolo-model.py_ and _config.yaml_ were used to accomplished this goal.

 Once the model was trained, I downloaded it and wrote a Python script to use the AI with my webcam in real-time, displaying the predictions on the screen.
+To do it, run the Python script _predict.py_

 A detailed tutorial about this project was posted on [YouTube](https://www.youtube.com/watch?v=mIE9g0209xk&t=6s).
 Hope you find it helpful :)